aiven/devportal/docs/platform/howto/manage-vpc-peering.rst

        The service nodes use firewall rules to allow only connections from private IP ranges that originate from networks on the other end of VPC peering connections.
 You can only deploy services to a VPC if they belong to the project where that specific VPC was created.

-Deleting an existing VPC and VPC peering
+Delete an existing VPC and VPC peering
 ----------------------------------------

 Before deleting an existing VPC from Aiven console, you should move out any active services from that VPC.
 To delete a VPC, navigate to the Aiven console under the VPC section.
 You can find the **Delete** button as the last column for each VPC.
 Once the VPC is deleted, the cloud provider side of the peering connection will go to an inactive or deleted state.

-Migrating a public service to a VPC
+Migrate a public service to a VPC
 -----------------------------------

 You can migrate any Aiven service to or from a VPC.